steve-downey/papers/new-basic-characters.md

 ## Runtime Encoding
 A locale that does not provide for these characters would be non-conforming.
 Interpreting the literal encoding in any encoded character set, including the "C" LC_CTYPE character set if it does not match the literal encoding, is already at best unspecified.
 Substitution ciphers are apparently conforming, although misleading.
 There is a long history of interpreting the Yen sign, ¥, as a path separator on Windows exactly because of these encoding aliasing issues.

 POSIX, which has the ultimate definition of locales and how they work, defines the [Portable Character Set](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap06.html) that are required to be encoded.
-They are not invarient, and may appear in different locations in different encodings.
+They are not invariant, and may appear in different locations in different encodings.

 IBM defines a portable EBCDIC set to conform with the X/Open portable character set.
 However, it is documented to contain Accent Acute, which is not part of the portable set defined by X/Open or POSIX.
 Examining EBCDIC code pages, I did not find any that did not encode U0060. $ and @ are included in the EBCDIC [portable character set](https://www.ibm.com/docs/en/i/7.1?topic=sets-portable-character-set).